Sandboni

 We carry it all to the shore

-Our worries, our strife
+Our worries our strife,

-Our frustrations our angers
+Our frustrations, our angers

 The disappointments of life.

-They hide behind smiles
+They hide behind smiles,

-They bake in the sand
+They bake in sand,

-They rise up with the waves
+They rise up with waves

 Then crash and expand